HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 ## Data to Prepare

 Most major search engines have a human-powered relevance measurement system which acts as an oracle for completeness and correctness.
-It also lets you measure how good you are relative to your competitors [[Quroa: How does Google measure the quality of their search results?]][How does Google measure the quality of their search results?]
+It also lets you measure how good you are relative to your competitors [[Quroa: How does Google measure the quality of their search results?]][How does Google measure the quality of their search results?], [[Nikhil Dandekar]][Intuitive explanation of Learning to Rank (and RankNet, LambdaRank and LambdaMART)]

 1. Generate a sample of a few thousand search queries
 2. Issue those search queries on your search engine
 3. Train a set of human raters to rate the quality of these results.
 4. Repeat the "extract results - rate results" step

+[Intuitive explanation of Learning to Rank (and RankNet, LambdaRank and LambdaMART)]: https://medium.com/@nikhilbd/intuitive-explanation-of-learning-to-rank-and-ranknet-lambdarank-and-lambdamart-fe1e17fac418
+[[Nikhil Dandekar] Intuitive explanation of Learning to Rank (and RankNet, LambdaRank and LambdaMART)](https://medium.com/@nikhilbd/intuitive-explanation-of-learning-to-rank-and-ranknet-lambdarank-and-lambdamart-fe1e17fac418)

 [How does Google measure the quality of their search results?]: https://www.quora.com/How-does-Google-measure-the-quality-of-their-search-results
 [[Quroa: How does Google measure the quality of their search results?]
 How does Google measure the quality of their search results?](https://www.quora.com/How-does-Google-measure-the-quality-of-their-search-results)